-• Some regular sockets (1-1/2 inch) may work, but regular sockets are often beveled and may slip.
-Inexpensive element wrenches are available at Lowe's[®].
+Some regular sockets (1-1/2 inch) may work, but regular sockets are often beveled and may slip.
+Inexpensive element wrenches are available at your local plumbing supplier.

-- Garden hose to drain the tank. - Hand dishwashing soap to lubricate the gasket. - A clean cloth to clean the threaded opening. - A flat blade and Phillips screwdriver.
+- Garden hose to drain the tank. - Hand dishwashing liquid to lubricate the gasket. - A clean cloth to clean the threaded opening. - A flat blade and Phillips screwdriver.